Housley, in return to Sabres, wants more passion

 Some 35 years to the day since the then-18-year-old was selected by the Sabres with the No. 6 pick in the NHL draft, Housley is being asked to instill relevance to a franchise coming off its latest offseason house-cleaning.

-"Looking back, I didn't realize how passionate the people are here," Housley said during his introductory news conference.
+"Looking back, I didn't realize how passionate the people are here," Housley said during his introductory news conference Thursday.
 "And I'd like to get that passion back as a head coach."

 Though Housley's ties to Buffalo were hard to overlook, Botterill was more impressed by the work he did over the past four seasons as a Nashville Predators assistant coach.

-It was in Nashville where Housley was credited for developing an up-tempo, offensive-minded, P.K.
-Subban and Roman Josi-led group of defensemen.
-They played a key role in leading the Predators to their first Stanley Cup Final appearance, which ended with loss to Pittsburgh in Game 6 on Sunday.
+It was in Nashville where Housley was credited for developing an up-tempo, offensive-minded group of defensemen led b, P.K.
+Subban and Roman Josi.
+They played a key role in leading the Predators to their first Stanley Cup Final appearance, which ended with a loss to Pittsburgh in Game 6 on Sunday.

 "He gets the most out of his players, and I think that trait resonated in the interview process," Botterill said.
 "His approach to the game aligns with the way we envision our hockey team playing, and we're excited to see where his leadership will take us."

 Botterill and Housley have several connections.
-They were both members of the Calgary Flames from 1999-2001, though Botterill spent much of that time playing in the minors.
+They were both members of the Calgary Flames from 1999 to 2001, though Botterill spent much of that time playing in the minors.

 More recently, both had ties to the Stanley Cup finalists.
-Botterill was the Penguins assistant GM and forced to leave the team during its playoff upon being hired by the Sabres last month.
+Botterill was the Penguins' assistant GM and was forced to leave the team during its playoff run upon being hired by the Sabres last month.

 Housley had no hard feelings toward his new boss when reminded how the Predators lost to a Penguins team Botterill had a hand in building.